Organization of the peer review

 - Author comments (ACs) can only be posted by the contact author of the manuscript in discussion on behalf of all co-authors.
 Co-authors can post CCs but not ACs.

-The authors and topical editor of a manuscript in discussion are automatically informed via email about the appearance of comments in the interactive public discussion.
+The authors and topic editor of a manuscript in discussion are automatically informed via email about the appearance of comments in the interactive public discussion.
 Alert services are also available to other members of the scientific community.
 The interactive discussion is supervised but not actively moderated by the editors, who have the option of censoring comments that are not of substantial nature or of direct relevance to the issues raised in the manuscript in discussion or which contain personal insults.
-Authors are advised to follow the discussion of their preprint and to notify the Copernicus Publications Editorial Support and the handling topical editor in case of abusive comments.
+Authors are advised to follow the discussion of their preprint and to notify the Copernicus Publications Editorial Support and the handling topic editor in case of abusive comments.
 The editorial board of the corresponding report reserves the right to exclude abusive commentators.

 All comments are fully citable, paginated, and archived as a supplement to SPD.
 Comments can be composed by using the WYSIWYG editor for HTML content.
 More complex content can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
 Figures can directly be included in the comment.